werman/noise-suppression-for-voice/README.md

 The [thread](https://bugs.freedesktop.org/show_bug.cgi?id=101043) which helped me with how to post-process mic output and make it available to applications.

+### MacOS

+You will need to compile library yourself following steps below.

+It is reported that VST plugin works with Reaper after removing underscore from lib name.

 ## Status

 The plugin is tested with Equalizer APO v1.2 x64 (open source system-wide equalizer for Windows) and tested with pulse audio on arch linux.